BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   using one.
 If someone has a clever way to make a loot pool change in response to a mission being active or not, I'd love to hear it!

+### Implications

+* Giving better gear to enemies obviously makes them tougher, though the abundance of good gear for yourself seems to do a reasonable job of keeping things pretty level, at least in Normal mode.
+You'll still be in for some tougher times in tighter areas, though, if enemies start spawning with Rocket Launchers or Grenadiers, etc.
+* It's not obvious in the vanilla game, but all Loaders spawn with a shield, it's just that ordinarily their shield can *only* be charged up by Shield Surveyors, and their shields start out at zero strength.
+With this mod, all their shields have turned into real shields, which start regenerating immediately, which will probably make Loader-heavy areas much more difficult than ordinarily.

 Compatibility
 -------------